Brides guide to wedding gown care

 We created this post as a step-by-step list of instructions to follow to ensure that your gown remains a beautiful memento to keep for years to come.

 Before picking up your gown (a very exciting milestone in the build up to the big day) be sure to consider how you plan to travel with it.
-The most important thing to remember is not to squash it!
-It will have been freshly pressed and stored in a garment bag ready for your arrival, and as such stowing your gown in your car boot or a cramped back seat will only add undesirable wrinkles and creases.
+The most important thing to remember is not to squash it.
+It will have been freshly pressed and stored in a garment bag ready for your arrival.
+Stowing your gown in your car boot or a cramped back seat will only add undesirable wrinkles and creases.

-Bridal gown storage
+Wedding gown care and storage

-If you haven’t purchased a breathable bag is not available to you, then it would be best to drape the dress outside of the bag, hanging off of the floor in a space where it will not be touched by children, pets or the elements.
+If you haven’t purchased a breathable bag ( We have them for $25), then it would be best to drape the dress outside of the bag.
+Hanging off of the floor in a space where it will not be touched by children, pets or the elements.
 When taking the garment out of the bag, be sure to prevent snagging by placing a hand between the zipper and the dress.

 Keeping your wedding dress clean.

 And finally, as tempting as it might be, try not to wear your dress at all in the build up before the big day.
 Not only do you want to keep it in immaculate condition, but you do not want to spoil just how special this gown is by turning it into an everyday item.

 Aside from this advice, we can only hope that you will enjoy every moment of your big day, and dance the night away in your fabulous gown!

 Just because the wedding is over, does not mean that the gown has lost its value.
 If anything, given that it now holds all of the precious memories of your union, it is more valuable than ever, and so try to treat it with equal respect as you did in the build up to the wedding.

-From there, if you wish to keep your gown, it is best preserved in acid free paper, so that you might keep your precious memories for many years to come.
+From there, if you wish to keep your gown, it is best preserved in acid free paper.
+Keeping your precious memories in good order for many years to come.

-If you have any other questions about gown care and preparation, the lovely ladies at Leah S. Design and Plus Size Perfection Bridal are always here to help.
+If you have any other questions about wedding gown care and preparation, the lovely ladies at Leah S. Design and Plus Size Perfection Bridal are always here to help.